Axion electrodynamics of Weyl superconductors with broken time-reversal symmetry: Topologically gapped photon excitation spectrum of Weyl semimetals

 \end{widetext} where $p^2_\parallel=p_x^2+p_y^2$.
 We note that one of the branches, namely, $E_-$ is gapless, since it vanishes for $p=0$, while $E_+$ does not.

 For $\vec{p}=\vec{p}_\parallel$, the spectrum has the following two branches,

 while for $\vec{p}=p_z\hat{\vec{z}}$,

 where $c_b=1/\sqrt{\epsilon\mu}$ is the speed of light in the bulk Weyl medium.
 Hence, as anticipated above, we have obtained gapped branches for the photon spectrum induced by the axion term.
 The gap is due to a term linear in $b$.
+A similar result has been derived earlier in the context of so-called helicons in Weyl semimetals \cite{Helicons-Pellegrino}.
 In the next section we will see that a similar contribution appears in the electromagnetic response of both a TRB Weyl semimetal as well as a TRB Weyl superconductor.